 Pinpoint prayers, as opposed to no-point prayers, have clear purpose, direction, and focus.
 They’re the kind of prayers that honor God the most, and they’re the kind that you and I want to be praying for our children.
 Pinpoint prayers are:

 - Biblical—Pinpoint prayers are deeply rooted in God’s Word.
 They have authority because they flow right out of what God has already told us He is willing to do.
 There’s no guesswork in pinpoint praying.
 As a parent, you just take the world’s greatest prayer script (the Bible) and use it as your guide for what and how you pray for your kids.

 - Specific—There’s nothing vague about pinpoint prayers.
 They’re typically short, direct, and to the point.
 Consider Jesus’s petitions in the Lord’s Prayer.
 His requests for God’s name to be glorified and for God’s provision, protection, and forgiveness are all very specific and focused.
 There’s nothing broad or uncertain about them.
 Pinpoint praying requires you to think through what you want God to do, build the case for it biblically, and then say it in the most precise and deliberate way possible to God.
 No flowery language, no King James English, and no long or theologically loaded phrases are required with pinpoint prayers.
 Part of their power lies in their directness.

-Adapted excerpt from Pray Big for Your Child by Will Davis, Jr. © 2009 Revell, a division of Baker Publishing Group.
-Used by Permission.
+Adapted excerpt from Pray Big for Your Child by Will Davis, Jr. Copyright © 2009 by Revell, a division of Baker Publishing Group.
+Used with permission.
 All rights to this material are reserved.
 Material is not to be reproduced, scanned, copied, or distributed in any printed or electronic form without written permission from Baker Publishing Group.